 Give Your Stuff Away Day

 The first ‘Give Your Stuff Away Day’ was in July 2011 and was such a success we decided to repeat it.
 It’s grown and become more popular every year since.
-The dates for 2017 will be Sunday 2nd April, 2nd July, 1st October, and then 7th January 2018.
+The dates for this year will be Sunday 8th April, 1st July, 7th October, and then 6th January 2019.

 The idea is simple.
 If you have household items that could be of use to someone else, bring them along to our central collection point at Steyning Catholic Church between 1pm and 3.30pm.
 And if there’s things there you could use – help yourself!
 Donations are welcome, but it’s basically all for free!
 As an added incentive to come along we’ll be offering delicious teas and cakes.